katydecorah/katydecorah.github.io/_posts/adventures/2017-02-12-grand-canyon.md

 <img src="https://c1.staticflickr.com/1/597/32289731300_fbb5a3a8cc_h.jpg"  alt="Grand Canyon">

 <img src="https://c1.staticflickr.com/1/646/32668858465_77469728b8_b.jpg"  alt="Grand Canyon">
-<div class="caption">Taken from my iPhone propped up by my wallet in a snow bank.
+<div class="caption">Taken by my iPhone propped up by my wallet in a snow bank.
 (Ok, you got us.
 We weren't really prepared for this trip.)</div>
 </div>

 We spent the last night in Las Vegas on my birthday.
 Even though we're not into gambling, we turned a $100 bill from our wedding into $300 on the Roulette table.
 We blew it all on dinner.